cottonmalone/dudu-bot/README.md

 It obtains the Pokemon data from a player who offers their pokemon for trade similar to dudu bot and reports it in the discord chat.

 $logout - For the admin only.
-Will turn off the bot for testing
+Will turn off the bot for testing.

 **Planned Features:**
-- Automation similar to dudu bot so users don't have to manually initiate trades
+- Automation similar to dudu bot so users don't have to manually initiate trades.
 - Dump .pk8 file from offered pokemon from trade and send it via discord.
-- Check a offered Pokemon's IVs
+- Check a offered Pokemon's IVs.